NinoVinalon/project-portfolio-2/README.md

 The game itself requires no complex action to function.
 Players only need to pick and guess any color that game board might display.
 At the start of the game, the player will be given 50 points.
 Any correct guess will merit 50 points and a deduction of 10 points for any incorrect guess.
+The user will win if they reach 200 points, while they will lose if their score goes down to zero.

 ![Responsive website example image](assets/images/cgadget.jpg)